karldyson/draft-dyson-primary-zonefile-initialisation/draft-dyson-primary-zonefile-initialisation.md

 Is there a circular dependency or race condition issue here...?

 Do we need to consider the possibility of multiple IP addresses for a nameserver name?
-If so, maybe ipv4=192.0.2.1,192.0.2.2
+If so, maybe comma separate them like this: ipv4=192.0.2.1,192.0.2.2

 # Change Log